Hong Kong legislators brawl over contentious extradition law

 More than 130,000 opponents of the bill marched against it two weeks ago, while several thousand gathered outside the legislature on Friday night to demand it be scrapped.

 Even Hong Kong’s normally conservative business community has expressed opposition.
-The International Chamber of Commerce in Hong Kong, said the bill had “gross inadequacies” and would put people at “risk of losing freedom, property and even their life in future on being surrendered”.
+The International Chamber of Commerce said the bill had “gross inadequacies”.

-Hong Kong’s Bar Association has said the law lacked sufficient safeguards for individuals to face a fair trial in mainland China and it noted difficulties in validating any evidence put forward by Chinese authorities.
+Hong Kong’s Bar Association has said the law lacks sufficient safeguards for fair trial in mainland China.

-The United States weighed into the controversy this week when a U.S. congressional commission said the law could extend China’s “coercive reach” and create serious risks for U.S. national security and economic interests in Hong Kong.
+In the United States, a congressional commission said the law could extend China’s “coercive reach” and create serious risks for U.S. security and business interests in Hong Kong.

-China rejected the report saying Hong Kong affairs were an internal matter.
+China rejected that saying Hong Kong affairs were an internal matter.

-Hong Kong leader Carrie Lam has insisted on the need for arrangements to extradite offenders to China and Taiwan, an island Beijing claims as its own, and other countries that don’t have extradition treaties with the city.
+Hong Kong leader Carrie Lam has insisted on the need for arrangements to extradite offenders to China and Taiwan, an island Beijing claims as its own, and other countries that do not have extradition treaties with the city.

 She has cited the case of a Hong Kong man who allegedly murdered his girlfriend in Taiwan last year, and who has since fled back to Hong Kong, as a major reason for rushing through the legislation with minimal public consultation.

-Yet Taiwan authorities have since said they opposed Hong Kong’s extradition bill, and won’t agree to an ad hoc extradition arrangement for the murder suspect even if the bill was passed.
+Yet Taiwan authorities have since said they opposed Hong Kong’s extradition bill and will not agree to an ad hoc extradition arrangement for the murder suspect even if the bill passes.

-Hong Kong’s opposition democratic lawmakers hold less than a third of the seats in the city’s 70-seat legislature, meaning they can’t veto the legislation when it goes to a final vote, possibly in weeks.
+Hong Kong’s opposition democratic lawmakers hold less than a third of the seats in the legislature, meaning they cannot veto the bill when it goes to a final vote, possibly in the next few weeks.